rokibhasansagar/BhadooGDIndex/README.md

 ## Full Whitelabel and Customizable Index | One of a kind

+## IMPORTANT UPDATE

+* If your index stopped working, that means you're old config, please generate new code with features and bug fixes.
+If you see UPDATE banner after new install, don't panic, wait 24-48 hours, it'll go away, its due to cloudflare cache.

 ### [Generate Code](https://gdi.js.org/build)

 * Discuss Problems here at [Discussions](https://github.com/ParveenBhadooOfficial/Google-Drive-Index/discussions)